Get insider access

 Charging Port USB-C

-The Sony ULT WEAR Wireless has an excellent battery life performance.
+The Sony ULT WEAR have an excellent battery life performance.
 The manufacturer advertises 40 hours of continuous battery life with the ANC enabled, which can be stretched to 50 hours if it's disabled.
 However, we measured slightly more than this at 44 hours with the ANC enabled.
 There's even an auto-off timer that can help you preserve battery life by powering down the headphones after a period of inactivity.
 The manufacturer advertises a quick charge feature that gives you 90 minutes of battery from a three-minute charge.
 However, battery life tends to vary on use so your experience will differ.

 8.0